-We are a clinical-stage biopharmaceutical company focused on the discovery and development of potentially first-in-class oral therapeutics for patients with autoimmune diseases.
+We are a clinical-stage biopharmaceutical company focused on the discovery and development of potentially first-in-class, if effective and approved, oral therapeutics for patients with autoimmune diseases, whereby our product candidates use unique and new mechanisms of action.
 Our core expertise is in the development of therapeutics that target novel pathways at the interface of immunity and metabolism.
 Based on our understanding of the role that a cell's metabolic pathways have on modulating inflammatory responses, we aim to inhibit these inflammatory responses by changing the metabolic processes in target cells.
-We leverage our proprietary AI-based precision medicine platform, our LANCE platform, to identify novel therapeutic targets based on predictions of immunometabolic function and create therapeutic candidates to engage those targets in areas of unmet medical need.
+We leverage our proprietary Al-based precision medicine platform, our LANCE platform, to identify novel therapeutic targets based on predictions of immunometabolic function and create therapeutic candidates to engage those targets in areas of unmet medical need.
 Through our LANCE platform, we have identified seven novel immunometabolic targets and product candidates to date across 13 indications, including ulcerative colitis, or UC, Crohn's disease, or CD, lupus, rheumatoid arthritis, nonalcoholic steatohepatitis, or NASH, multiple sclerosis, Alzheimer's disease, asthma, psoriasis, eosinophilic esophagitis, or EoE, chronic obstructive pulmonary disease, or COPD, diabetic nephropathy and type 1 diabetes.
 We are currently conducting a Phase 2 clinical trial of our lead product candidate, BT-11, for mild to moderate UC in the United States and Europe and expect to report results in the second half of 2020.
 We expect to initiate a Phase 2 trial of BT-11 for the treatment of moderate to severe CD in the first half of 2021.
 We believe the therapeutics we discover and develop, if approved, will have a significant impact on the quality of life of patients suffering from autoimmune diseases.